 This happens often.
-Whether it is a QT wallet, electrum wallet or whichever Bitcoin wallet it is.
+Whether it is a QT wallet, electrum wallet, hardware wallet or whichever Bitcoin wallet it is.
 Whenever a person sends some coins from their wallet; a specified amount of coins will be send to the intended recipients Bitcoin address and the remainder amount will be returned back to the senders BTC address.
 Not to the same address but to the change address that is associated with the spenders Bitcoin wallet.

 Most users will not notice this change output until they examine their address on a block explorer.
 Also for beginners this concept tend to be confusing because their BTC address balance will not be accurate and doesn’t add up to the total balance displayed by their wallet.
 It is because the total balance displayed by the wallet is the balance of all address which includes both the receiving address as well as the change address.